AnishDe12020/easycomments/README.md

 # 🛡️ Contibuting

 Pull requests are welcome!!!
 Please fork the project and create a seperate branch for the pull request.
 Please stick to just 1 new feature or fixing 1 big per pull request.
 If you want to make a big change, open a discussion thread in the [discussions section](https://github.com/AnishDe12020/easycomments/discussions) in the "Ideas" catogery.
 If you open a pull request and you are still working on it, please label it WIP (Work in Progress) and make it a draft.
+I also recommend you to stick to the `yarn` package manager.

 ---